kimdomenick/docs-as-code-samples/README.md

-# Docs-as-code Samples
+# Markdown and docs-as-code Samples

-**A repository with docs-as-code and markdown samples**
+**A repository with markdown samples published using Github Pages**

-Examples of many different ways to document in markdown, starting with an index of this project's contents:
+This project includes a hodge podge of markdown examples, from developer documentation to cooler stuff like wine making.
+Markdown pages are published as a site through Github Pages.

 - [View Published Site][]